England (1997)

 Reluctantly, we left Devon after just two days to head back to London, where we spent our final night in England with Pat and Ralph in Bletchingly near the Gatwick airport.
 They are always fun to be with and have really done a lot with both the house and garden since we last visited them.

 All too soon our stay was over.
-Even ten days is hardly enough time to begin to sample all the back roads of England and we’re already talking about renting a cottage somewhere in England for an extended stay sometime in the not too distant future.
+Even ten days is hardly enough time to begin to sample all the back roads of England and were already talking about renting a cottage somewhere in England for an extended stay sometime in the not too distant future.
 If this is what retirement is all about, we should have done it a long time ago.